rnwolf/rnwolf.net.github.io/content/pages/privacy.md

 I track how this website and newsletters are used.
 If you post a comment and I think it is a great comment I might use it on social media and 'tweet' it for example.
 I might keep or re-use some of your words in another document, such as a Google spreadsheet or another blog post.

-I also have version a control system to backup this website and backups of data relating operating such a service.
+I also use a version control system to publish this website and I also backup this website and data relating operating such a service.

 ### Technical data